Among the Region's Best for Endocrinology

 If you or someone you care about has been diagnosed with Addison's disease, also known as adrenal insufficiency, the goal of treatment will be to restore the adrenal glands to normal function, producing normal levels of corticosteroid hormones.

-Jefferson endocrinologists provide expert evaluation and management of Addison's disease.
+Jefferson Health endocrinologists provide expert evaluation and management of Addison's disease.
 Symptoms include fainting, hypoglycemia, weight loss, joint pains, muscle weakness and depression.

 Diagnosing Addison's Disease